pankona/hashira/docs/communication/front2daemon.md

 ## overview

-* use gRPC for communication between front and daemon
+* Use gRPC for communication between front and daemon

 ## PC